KSneijders/AoE2ScenarioParser/docs/cheatsheets/units.md

 # Or, with more detail:
 unit = unit_manager.add_unit(
-    player=PlayerId.ONE,
+    player=Player.ONE,
     unit_const=UnitInfo.CONQUISTADOR.ID,
     x=0.5,
     y=0.5,
     z=0,  # The 'height' of the unit. rotation=0,  # Rotation in radians
     animation_frame=0,  # The nth animation frame
 )
 ```